Marshmallow-Filled S’mores Cupcakes.

 I took my favorite chocolate cupcake recipe and made a few changes, thus producing an even easier homemade chocolate cupcake.
 A little oil and buttermilk for moisture, a lot of cocoa for flavor, eggs for richness, and a touch of brown sugar to make them stand out from the rest.
 It’s the same exact recipe, but I switched oil for butter and left out the 2 ounces of melted chocolate.
 The cupcakes are still incredibly fudgy though!

 Into the cupcakes go a creamy marshmallow filling.
 If there is ever a need to make marshmallow filling (shouldn’t there always be a need to make marshmallow filling?), it is now.
 Think about it – moist, rich chocolate cupcakes filled with marshmallow.
 I honestly could’ve stopped here and forgot about the milk chocolate frosting and toasted marshmallow on top.
 The marshmallow filling is THAT good.
+One thing: don’t sub anything for the marshmallow creme.
+It’s necessary in the filling!

 Your mind will explode upon first taste.